Danny McCulloch: Early career

-The New Animals
+The Animals

 In late 1966, after the breakup of the original incarnation of The Animals, McCulloch joined the "New Animals", being the first "new" Animal hired by Eric Burdon.
 McCulloch in turn introduced Burdon to guitarist and violinist John Weider, who in turn introduced Burdon to guitarist Vic Briggs.

 The reconstituted group released three albums and a series of hit singles, including "San Franciscan Nights", "Monterey" and "Sky Pilot".
 All band members were credited as co-authors on the two albums from which these singles were released.
 It was only as of the third album of the reconstituted group, Every One of Us, that songwriting credit was primarily that of Eric Burdon.
 Keyboardist Zoot Money also joined the band at that time.

 Shortly prior to the release of this third album, McCulloch and Briggs were both fired from the band.
 McCulloch was replaced by Weider switching from guitar to bass, while Briggs was replaced by Andy Summers, later of The Police.